American Association of University Women / Wagy Fund

-- Final grant recipients will attend a holiday and grant awards luncheon in December 2022 (in-person or virtual TBD).
+- Final grant recipients will receive a holiday and grant awards luncheon in December 2022 (in-person or virtual TBD).

 The Kansas City, Missouri Branch of the American Association of University Women (AAUW) is part of a national organization whose members hold an associate’s or equivalent (e.g., RN), bachelor’s, or higher degree from a regionally accredited college or university.
 There are no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.
 This branch was established in 1893 and has been involved in promoting education and scholarships for women throughout its history.
 The branch encourages continuing education for members through programs on local, national and international issues.
 AAUW is a major force in Kansas City, focusing attention on the women and girls of our community.

 Irene Wagy made a lifelong commitment and numerous significant personal and professional contributions to the Kansas City, Missouri Branch of the AAUW.
 She took these responsibilities seriously and valued the opportunities AAUW afforded for service and friendship.
 A dietitian by profession, she was an avid reader with a keen interest in gardening.